 Arafa arrived on Sept.
-10, negotiating three international flights alone and eight months pregnant.
+10, negotiating three international flights alone.
 A group of Bridge staff and Sudanese friends were on hand to greet her at the Chattanooga airport.

 “Muhyidin has made a lot of friends, and all of them wanted to meet Arafa, a woman they heard about for these long years of waiting and hoping,” Marina says.
 “Even though they were separated you could tell that she was a big part of his life, a big part of his future in this new country.”

 All that adds up to a lot of changes, adjusting to life in the U.S. for Arafa, adjusting to a new baby girl and a marriage together after nearly six years of separation.